duckdb/duckdb-web/docs/sql/statements/create_macro.md

 -- 42
 ```

-When macro's are used, they are expanded (i.e., replaced with the original expression), and the parameters within the expanded expression are replaced with the supplied arguments.
+When macros are used, they are expanded (i.e., replaced with the original expression), and the parameters within the expanded expression are replaced with the supplied arguments.
 Step by step:
 ```sql
 -- the 'add' macro we defined above is used in a query SELECT add(40, 2);